aespa – Dirty Work. Lyrics & Meaning

 Make me feel like a thunder

-Let me think, no matter what I do
+Let me think, whatever I do

 I will like it, like it